-Texas reported the third-largest number of employed private investigators in the country (2,220) in 2015.2 PIs in Texas earned an annual average salary of $54,000 during that year.3 Jobs for private investigators in Texas are projected to increase by 23.5% between 2012 and the year 2022, which is much higher than the national average; that amounts to 90 new private investigator job openings per year.4
+Texas reported the third-largest number of employed private investigators in the country (2,360) in 2021.2 PIs in Texas earned an annual average salary of $57,910 during that year.2 Jobs for private investigators in Texas are projected to increase by 24% between 2020 and 2030, which is much higher than the national average (13.1%); this amounts to 56 new private investigator jobs added in the state per year.3

 The following are groups or associations in Texas that you may wish to join to build your network and increase potential job opportunities.

-- Texas Associations of Licensed Investigators – An association that encourages standards and professoinal conduct for private detectives in Texas.
+- Texas Associations of Licensed Investigators (TALI): An association that encourages standards and professional conduct for private detectives in Texas.

-- North Texas Private Investigators Association – An association in Texas for licensed private investigators that focuses on professionalism of the field, networking, community service, and maintaining a code of ethics.
+- North Texas Private Investigators Association (NTPIA): Association for licensed private investigators that focuses on professionalism in the field, networking, community service, and maintaining a code of ethics.

 1. US Census Bureau Quick Facts, Texas: https://www.census.gov/quickfacts/fact/table/TX/PST045221

 2. Bureau of Labor Statistics, Occupational Employment and Wages, May 2021, Private Investigators: https://www.bls.gov/oes/current/oes339021.htm

 3. Projections Central, Long Term Occupational Projections: https://projectionscentral.org/Projections/LongTerm

 4. Bureau of Labor Statistics, May 2021 State Occupational Employment and Wage Estimates, Texas: https://www.bls.gov/oes/current/oes_tx.htm